YaraHussien1/Fast-Hotel-API/README.md

     - PayPal Controller.
   * Third Party :
     - Geolocation Map

- ## Users can use FastHotel(FH) API functionalities provided by Web service API in the following order:
+ ## Users can use FastHotel API functionalities provided by Web services API in the following order:

    1-  User sends a request(with his current location ) to FastHotel API.